al-mkn/personal_examples/README.md

 **karl_festival:**

-3 parts of a much flask application.
+3 parts of a much larger flask application.
 This would require the flask app and all of it's data to be running as well as some parent templates and css.
-The it was a one page app for creating a currated festival schedule built with the artists you like, or your spotify account.
+This was a one page app for creating a currated festival schedule built with the artists you like, or your spotify account.

 **property_listing_react_app:**